gtcasl/cash/docs/index.md

 # Contributions

-Contributions are welcome, just email me at blaise.tine@gmail.com.
+Contributions to this codebase are welcome, please email me at blaise.tine@gmail.com.

 # License